Halo-Lab/non-functional-requirements/SEO/SEO.md

 ### Semantical page structure, semantical markup Schema.org

 Try to use semantic HTML tags, such as `<main>`, `<article>`, etc., as they are helpful for users, especially for those who use screen readers, and for search bots.
 Additionally, incorporating semantic markup from [Schema.org](https://schema.org/), if possible, informs Google about your page's content and may enable search enhancements, also known as rich snippets, on the search results page.

+## Summary

+## When and Why Think About Technical SEO
+Technical SEO should be prioritized during web application development to enhance the end-user experience, prioritize safety, accommodate various screen sizes and slow internet connections, and effectively address user needs.

+## Golden Rule of SEO
+The golden rule of SEO emphasizes that what is good for the end-user is also good for search engines, highlighting the importance of user experience in web development.

+## Mobile-Friendly or Compatible with All Screen Sizes
+With mobile traffic comprising a significant portion of web traffic, websites should be usable on all screen sizes to ensure convenience for users across devices.

+## Performance or Pagespeed
+Optimizing website performance, as measured by tools like PageSpeed Insights and Core Web Vitals, is crucial for enhancing user satisfaction and improving search engine rankings.

+## Site and Page Meta Data, Open Graph Protocol
+Optimizing page metadata, including title, description, and keywords, along with implementing the Open Graph protocol, enhances visibility on search engines and improves user experience during site navigation and social media sharing.

+## Image Optimization
+Optimizing images with attributes like alt text, specifying width and height, using srcset, and choosing the correct loading strategy improves page load time, reduces hosting costs, and enhances user experience.

+## Robots.txt and Sitemap.xml
+Robots.txt and Sitemap.xml files provide instructions for search engines and help them crawl and index your site effectively, contributing to better search engine visibility.

+## URLs, HTTPS Protocol
+Using user-friendly URLs and enabling HTTPS protocol not only prioritizes user safety but also improves search engine rankings.

+## Page Links, Error Pages, Redirects
+Internal links, user-friendly error pages, and proper redirects enhance user experience and SEO by improving site navigation and preserving SEO value during page deletions.

+## Semantical Page Structure, Schema.org
+Using semantic HTML tags and incorporating Schema.org markup informs search engines about your page's content and enhances search enhancements, known as rich snippets, on search engine results pages.